How do the Astros, Dodgers move on from the Game 2 insanity?

 "I was like, 'What was going through your head when [Jose] Altuve hit the homer?'
 And he was like, 'I was going crazy in the dugout,"' Bregman said.

 The next thing Bregman and Beltran knew, they were reliving Correa's homer, George Springer's homer and the extra-inning homers hit by Los Angeles' Yasiel Puig and Charlie Culberson.
-The five extra-inning homers Wednesday were a record for a big-league game -- regular season or postseason.
+The five extra-inning homers Wednesday were a record for a big league game -- regular season or postseason.

-"It was an incredible game," said Bregman, "and it was just fun to be a part of."
+"It was an incredible game," Bregman said, "and it was just fun to be a part of."

 The Astros didn't need much of a lift in returning to Minute Maid Park, where they've ramped up their game in October after posting a 48-33 regular-season record.
 In the playoffs, the Astros are 6-0 with a 31-7 run differential, 10 home runs and a 1.17 team ERA at home.
 They'll try to continue that run when Lance McCullers Jr. takes on Yu Darvish in Game 3.

 During Thursday's media availability, the Houston players made one thing clear: They have no desire to see an open sky this weekend.
 MLB will make the call on whether to play with an open or closed roof, and its decision is based in part on the factors that guide the home team during the regular season.
-For what it's worth, the roof has been closed for all six Astros' home games this postseason, just as it was for Houston's two division series games against Kansas City in 2015.
+For what it's worth, the roof has been closed for all six Astros home games this postseason, just as it was for Houston's two division series games against Kansas City in 2015.

 "We want it closed," reliever Chris Devenski said.
 "We've got to leave it closed.
 I feel the electricity when it's closed is so much better.
 And we love playing here.
 We have so much excitement being here and the electricity and the vibe.
 And I feel like we feed off it."